-Oh, the stench!
-It’s unforgettable, isn’t it?
-That distinctive smell comes from a mixture of noxious sulphur-containing chemicals (methyl and butyl thiols) emitted from a skunk’s anal glands.
-Sulfurs not only smell bad, but they linger—so well, in fact, they’re added to natural gas, which is odorless, so we can smell a gas leak in our homes.
-They’re also what we smell on the tip of a burned match or when Old Faithful geyser erupts.
+It’s unforgettable!
+You know how a skunk’s spray can stink just by driving past a dead one on the road.
+That distinctive smell is a mixture of sulfur-containing chemicals (methyl and butyl thiols) emitted from the skunk’s anal glands.
+Sulfurs not only smell bad, but they linger—so well, in fact, that they’re added to natural gas, which is odorless, so that we can smell a gas leak in our homes!
+They’re also what we smell on the tip of a burned match or when the Old Faithful geyser erupts.

-We believe — from personal experience — that the home recipe below works better than anything else.
-Credit Paul Krebaum, a chemist, with creating this solution, which was first published back in 1993.
+Or, try the home recipe we recommend.
+From experience, we think it works better than anything else.
+Credit Paul Krebaum, a chemist, for creating this recipe, which was first published in 1993.

-But first, before you do anything else — check your pet’s eyes.
-Skunk musk causes intense eye pain and is capable of causing blindness.
-If your pet’s eyes are tearing and red, or it’s having trouble opening them, gently flush them for several minutes with lots and lots of eyewash.
+Before you do anything, check your pet’s eyes because skunk musk causes intense eye pain and is capable of causing blindness.
+If your pet’s eyes are tearing and red or it’s having trouble opening them, gently flush them for several minutes with lots and lots of eyewash.
 If none is on hand, use tepid water.
-Even with that, his eyes may be sensitive and swollen for a day or two.
+Even with that, your pet’s eyes may be sensitive and swollen for a day or two.

 Skunk odor-remover recipe

-• 1 quart of 3% hydrogen peroxide (found in any drugstore)
+- 1 quart (1 L) of 3% hydrogen peroxide (found in any drugstore)

-- 1/4 cup baking soda (sodium bicarbonate, found in any grocery store)
+- 1/4 cup (60 ml) baking soda (sodium bicarbonate, found in any grocery store)

-• 1 to 2 teaspoons liquid dish soap (Dawn or Palmolive work well, but any similar soap will do)
+- 1–2 teaspoons (5–10 ml) liquid dish soap (Dawn or Palmolive work well, but any similar soap will do)

 Don’t store leftover solution.
-Not only does it begin to lose its effectiveness right away, but it may build up pressure and explode your container.
-Never use bleach on your pet or mix any other products into this formula.
+Not only does it start losing effectiveness right away, but it may build up pressure and explode your container.
+Also, never use bleach on your pet or mix other products into this formula.